GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ---
 ### 3. ``mergeLTRs_V2``

-After processing separately the reads supporting the 3'LTR and 5'LTR, the two tables are merged.
+After separately processing  reads supporting the 3'LTR and 5'LTR, the two tables are merged.

 * 3'LTR IS within 25 bp of a 5' LTR are considered as supporting the same IS.
-	* The position reported is by default the one of the 3'LTR.
+	* The position reported is by default the position of the 3'LTR.
 If not available, the 5'LTR position is reported.
 	* The final IS abundance is computed using the following function: ``max(LTR5.filtered, LTR3.filtered)``
-		* This process avoid overestimating the IS abundance.
+		* This process avoids overestimating the IS abundance.

 ---
 ### 4. ``annotateIS()``

-Add information about the position of each IS relative to the closest genes or genomic features.
+Adds information about the position of each IS relative to the closest genes or genomic features.

 ---
 ### 5. ``getStatistics()``